Skip to main content

 fdisk -l

-3. If the server OS has disk partitioning without RAID, skip this step.
-If the disk is partitioned with RAID (RAID + LVM), check if it is built.
-If RAID is built, the list of storage devices will contain entries like /dev/md.
+3. If the server OS has a non-RAID partitioned disk, skip this step.
+If the disk is partitioned with RAID, make sure it is built — the disk information you got in step 2 will contain entries like /dev/md.
 If they are not present, assemble the components of the previously created RAID into a RAID:

 mdadm --assemble --scan